 Basic IT skills are required to join the course, however no formal qualifications are needed.
 Access Data eligibility criteria apply.
 Access Data is for those living in Edinburgh and are unemployed or on a low income; want to move into education, training or employment that is related to IT or Data; and belong to at least one of the following groups: have a disability or learning difficulty; are a woman; are an Armed Forces veteran; from a minority ethnic background.

-The course runs one half day a week over a four-week period.
-Upcoming dates: 3-24 August.
+The course runs periodically, usually one half day a week over a four-week period.
+Future dates TBC.

 Offers participants an exciting opportunity to try their hand at coding with the support of an Edinburgh College tutor.